propelorm/propelorm.github.com/documentation/reference/model-criteria.markdown

   => array('Id' => 123, 'Title' => 'War And Peace', 'ISBN' => '3245234535', 'AuthorId' => 456, 'PublisherId' => 567)
 ```

-Of course, the formatter take the calls to `with()` into account, so you can end up with a precise array representation of a model object:
+Of course, the formatters take the calls to `with()` into account, so you can end up with a precise array representation of a model object:

 ```php
 <?php